Release-Candidate/tzolkin-calendar/README.md

     6
 ```

-And using `getDayTimedelta`, which returnes a `datetime.timedelta` object.
+And using `getDayTimedelta`, which returns a `datetime.timedelta` object.

 ```python
 start_tzolkin.getDayTimedelta(end_tzolkin)